 Taking Care of Assistive Devices

-The term "assistive devices" covers a wide range of equipment made to enable students with visual impairments to participate in most of the same academic and physical activities as their sighted classmates.
+The term “assistive devices” covers a wide range of equipment made to enable students who are blind or have low vision to participate in most of the same academic and physical activities as their sighted classmates.
 The term can refer to:

-Regardless of which devices your child uses, by the time he's in grade school he should be learning how to take care of the equipment.
-Here are some suggestions for helping him take on those responsibilities.
+Regardless of which devices your child uses, by the time your child’s in grade school, they should be learning how to take care of the equipment.
+Here are some suggestions for helping to take on those responsibilities.

-- Give your child a specific place at home for keeping his assistive devices.
-A shelf or drawer in his bedroom or in the kitchen might be specifically for his equipment.
+- Give your child a specific place at home for keeping their assistive devices.
+A shelf or drawer in the bedroom or in the kitchen might be specifically for his equipment.

-- When he uses his equipment away from home, he should have a comfortable, secure way to carry the items he needs.
+- When using equipment away from home, your child should have a comfortable, secure way to carry the items needed.
 A backpack or fanny pack may work well for this.
-It's a good idea to put items such as a magnifier or monocular in a small case so they don't roll around in the bottom of his backpack or fanny pack.
+It’s a good idea to put items such as a magnifier or monocular in a small case, so they don’t roll around in the bottom of a backpack or fanny pack.

-- Teach your child how to care for his equipment.
-If his portable notetaker needs to be charged each night, show him how to plug in the charger.
-Over time increase the amount of responsibility he has for the care of his equipment.
+- Teach your child how to care for their equipment.
+If the portable notetaker needs to be charged each night, instruct your child how to plug in the charger.
+Over time, the amount of responsibility needed to care for the equipment will increase.

-- Help your child develop a checklist and schedule, in braille or print, of what he needs to do daily or weekly to maintain his equipment.
-You may want to have a way to check to be sure he does all the steps.
-For example, you could have him put a tactile sticker next to each item on his list as he completes the necessary tasks—at least until it becomes a standard routine.
+- Help your child develop a checklist and schedule in braille or print of what is needed to be done daily or weekly to maintain equipment.
+You may want to have a way to check to be sure all steps are completed.
+For example, you could have your child put a tactile sticker next to each item on a list as they complete the necessary tasks.

-Equipment can be expensive, so you may want to have your child do some "test runs" until you're sure he can handle the responsibility.
-One way would be to give him an object about the same size as his monocular and have him carry this pretend equipment with him each day for a week or two.
-At the end of that time, if he hasn't lost or broken the object, let him try taking care of the real monocular.
+Equipment can be expensive, so you may want to have your child do some “test runs” until you’re sure they can handle the responsibility.
+One way would be to give an object about the same size as a monocular and have them carry this pretend equipment each day for a week or two.
+At the end of that time, if the monocular hasn’t been lost or broken, let them try taking care of the real monocular.